 Boosting resilience

 Supply chains in large companies are vast, complicated international networks spanning thousands of suppliers, distributors, retailers, and numerous owned and contractor manufacturing plants.
-Since the multidimensionality of the challenges to the reliability of this interconnected network is growing in tandem with its complexity, the abilities of existing decision-making engines, such as traditional AI, are proving inadequate for proactive risk mitigation.
+Since the multidimensionality of the challenges to the reliability of this interconnected network is growing in tandem with its complexity, the abilities of existing decision-making engines, such as traditional AI, are proving inadequate for unlocking the value of AI in proactive risk mitigation.

-However, generative AI supply chain models, which can ingest the varied causative data and provide multiple, granular strategies on the go, can help effectively address current, real-time supply chain visibility challenges.
+However, generative AI digital supply chain models, which can ingest the varied causative historical data and provide multiple, granular strategies on the go, can help effectively address current, real-time supply chain visibility challenges.

 Enhancing Employee Satisfaction and Collaborative Innovation